tokahuke/samizdat/readme.md

 ## Open issues

 * Sending large files.
-By now, an arbitrary 64MB limit imposed.
-Use chunks and Merkle Trees, like torrent.
+By now, only one peer will send the whole files.
+On the bright side, Merkle Trees are already implemented; only parallelization is missing.
 * Scalability:
-    1. Hubs broadcast queries.
+    1. Hubs broadcast queries, in a slightly informed way, but we can do better.
     2. Clients are forced to do an `O(n)` search, instead of the typical `O(lg n)`.
 Blessing in disguise?
-* Identities: how to know it was Goldstein who really wrote The Book?
-* Incentives: how to make it profitable for people to run large nodes and hubs?
+* Identities: you want nice personal handles, don't you?
 * Anti-censorship: it is hard for hubs to censor, but malicious nodes run by _them_ can exploit the system to
     1. Query if you have a copy of The Book.
     2. Serve you a copy of The Book and then send you to room 101.